arduino/docs-content/content/learn/04.electronics/06.power-tree/power-tree-style-guide.md

 ![Portenta H7 Power Management IC](assets/PMIC_Portenta_H7.svg)

 The input of the power component, as stated previously, can come from either the 5V power source or the battery.
 The voltage and net of these two (as seen in the schematic view) is written on the turquoise box on the connecting lines.
-Recall that since the USB-C and VIN voltage inputs are connected (as denoted by the black dot connecting the lines together).
+Recall that since the USB-C® and VIN voltage inputs are connected (as denoted by the black dot connecting the lines together).
 The 5V voltage is fed to a LDO that has a maximum current capacity of 2A, producing a 4.5V rail.
 LDO stands for a **L**ow **D**rop**o**ut linear regulator.
 These are a type of linear regulator that are designed to work when the input voltage is slightly above the output voltage.
 The output of this LDO is a voltage rail (shown again in a turquoise box) with a voltage of 4.5V.
 Given that this is slightly lower than 5V input, it is important that the input voltage is stable since, if it drops below 4.7V the stability of the Portenta board may be compromised.

 ***Since all other system voltages go through the noted LDO, the maximum current that can pass through the PMIC is at most 2A.
 Losses in subsequent voltage conversion will reduce the real current available to the user.
 For further details, please refer to the MC34PF1550A0EP datasheet. ***